 Whether you’re looking for answers, would like to solve a problem, or just want to let us know how we did, we are always happy to hear from you.

 Large Format Paperback, e-Book, Print & e-Book

-One hundred tales to mark Salman Akhtar’s one hundredth book!
+One hundred and one tales to mark Salman Akhtar’s one hundredth book!
 Divided into eight informative parts – Dr Akhtar’s journey to psychoanalysis; the lessons he learned from his teachers, supervisors, and mentors; the teachings from his peers and colleagues; the benefits of clinical work; the impact of cultural difference; insights gained from students, supervisees, and audiences; his experiences of writing, editing, and publishing; and advice for those about to take their first steps – each section is packed full of incredible advice lightly given in a series of engaging anecdotes.